-This section includes an overview of the training programme and of this curriculum document
+This section includes an overview of the Higher Specialist Training programme and of this Curriculum document.

 1.1.
-Purpose of training
+Purpose of Training

 The purpose of this training programme is to equip the HST trainees the necessary knowledge and skills needed to deliver excellence in care as consultant Paediatricians.